 What books were you reading?

 Luckily my mother was a voracious reader, so she had a lot of books for me to read.
 I read a lot of adult fiction.
 American Psycho was definitely my favourite.
 It remains my favourite book.
-I think after I read that I read all of Bret Easton Ellis’s books.
-I’m obsessed with him.
+After I read that, I read all of Bret Easton Ellis's books.
+I'm obsessed with him.
 The Poisonwood Bible, I read that.
 Alice Munro, I used to read in high school.
 Tom Wolfe, I read a lot.
 F. Scott Fitzgerald.

 A lot of glamorous but depressed people.

 The beautiful and damned!